jsd4026/tableland-partners-copilot-grok/docs/Guide.md

   Step 1: "Create or refresh this conversation's share link: click the share control under my latest response, NOT the project share at top right, and paste the URL.
 Say 'skip' to record none."
-  Step 2: Write the ENTIRE ledger directly to Workspace Files, overwriting the prior copy.
-Never write fragments.
+  Step 2: Read the existing Workspace_Ledger.md in full FIRST, then write the ENTIRE ledger directly to Workspace Files, carrying forward every prior section (decisions log, conversation index with its share links, active state).
+Never write fragments, and never write a fresh ledger over an existing one.
+If a ledger should exist but cannot be read, do not overwrite: report the problem and ask.
 You initiate this checklist; the user is never expected to remember it.
 Nothing happens at conversation creation; a conversation enters the index at its first closeout.